Have a wonderful, safe weekend!

 In our last blog post, we told you about what Hospice does.
 In this post we are going to discuss choosing a Hospice.

 Your first question might be about finding a Hospice care.

 Here are some suggestions as to where to start:

 Opting for elderly care at home entails various safety considerations on your part to ensure that you are not posing any threat to their health and safety.
-Due to the lack of coordination and reduced sensitivity to their environment, elderly individuals sometimes lack the capacity to assess the their environment about whether it poses hazard to ...Continue Reading →
+Due to the lack of coordination and reduced sensitivity to their environment, elderly individuals sometimes lack the capacity to assess the their environment about whether it ...Continue Reading →

 As we discussed in our last post, losing the ability to balance can lead to other serious problems, like losing confidence to move about safely, losing socializing activities and feeling isolated, and of course, depression.